Yes. The short answer is yes.

 So what does MLFA do?

-Muslim Legal Fund of America (MLFA) funds the legal work of CLCMA and other nonprofit organizations to develop programs to defend against injustice where it is in the interest of the greater Muslim community.
+Muslim Legal Fund of America (MLFA) develops programs to defend against injustice where it is in the interest of the greater Muslim community.

 - We defend civil rights and liberties.